About Your Hepatic Embolization

 After your procedure, you may have:

-You’ll get medication to manage your symptoms, if needed.
+You’ll get medicine to manage your symptoms if you need it.

 Call your healthcare provider if you have: